 As adults in today’s world we are always rushing from one thing to the next, our attention usually on the past and the future.
 But in Montessori, uninterrupted concentration on age appropriate activities that involve the body and the mind working together, are the most important and most valuable gift we have for children.
 This is the most natural experience of true mindfulness.

 Also, in Montessori education, instead of the teacher delivering lessons to a group of children, he or she is trained to observe each child individually, as well as the group, all day long, to adjust individual lessons to the stage of development and the interest of each child.
 There is no way for this teacher to be thinking about the past or the future; she is drawn into each moment of the teaching day, completely being in the moment.
 Thus Montessori is a method of mindfulness for both the child and the teachers.
 Here is the link to this book on Amazon.

 Montessori and Mindfulness, CLICK HERE: Mindfulness book

 Patricia Wallner and Louise Livingston, both AMI teacher trainers, were the other two speakers.
 Here is a picture of us with Barbra and members of the AMI affiliate organization for Sweden.

 It was wonderful to be back in the lovely home of my friends Barbra Waller and her husband Tom.
 Jim and I have visited with them before in Sweden and Finland and they have visited us in California.

 After the inspiring Montessori workshop in Stockholm I visited Barbra’s 0-3 class, amazed as always with her natural instincts and abilities with children of this age.
 Then we spent a day exploring in the Nordic Museum pictured here.
 I wish I had time a space to share much more of this visit but . . .

 . . .
-Now it is time for me to return to our beach, where I do my best thinking, and enjoy precious with my husband and family, as preparations are in full swing for traveling to Casablanca in exactly one month.
+Now it is time for me to return to our beach, where I do my best thinking, and enjoy precious with my husband and family.